-Complaints must clearly indicate the contact details and include a brief description of the facts that are the basis of the complaint in a detailed and chronological manner.
+Complaints must clearly indicate your contact details and include a brief description of the facts that are the basis of the complaint, in a detailed and chronological manner.

-Once the complaint is received, the Complaints Service will send you an acknowledgement of receipt, within ten (10) business days, indicating the contact details of the person handling the Client's file.
+Once the complaint is received, the Complaints Service will provide you with the response within ten (10) business days.

-A response then shall be sent within one (1) month from the date of the receipt of the complaint.
-If a response cannot be provided within this period of time, the person in charge of the complaint will contact you to provide with a date when it is expected to be completed and the reason of the delay.
+If a response cannot be provided within the specified time mentioned above, the person in charge of the complaint will revert to you with the new expected date of completion and the reason for the delay.